wethod/learning-center-source/content/planning/index.md

 * **Level of seniority** (i.e. JR, SR, MGR, SRMGR);

 * **Objective and Key Results (OKR)** The status of the teammate's objectives and key results on each quarter of the year.
-Wethod shows whether the OKR of a quarter was (grey label) or wasn’t placed (white label) by the user, and whether was discussed (blue) or checked (green) together with a sponsor;
+Wethod shows whether the OKR of a quarter were (grey label) or were not placed (white label) by the user, and whether were discussed (blue) or checked (green) together with a sponsor;

 **Team allocation overview on a specific project**